addr2data/aws-certification-prep/exercises/ex-005_GettingStartedCloudFormation.rst

 Limits
 ------
-The following table shows the default limits for the components utilized in this exercise.
+The following table shows the CloudFormation template limits that are relevant to this exercise.

-``NOTE: You can view all your EC2 limits and request increases by clicking on 'Limits' in the navigation pane of the EC2 console.``

 .. list-table::
    :widths: 25, 25